manoj228/manoj228/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... my DSA skills
+- 🔭 I’m currently working on ... my DSA skills and Android side project
 - 🌱 I’m currently preparing ...  for interviews
 - 👯 I’m looking to collaborate on ...
 Data Structures and Algorithms and Android
 - 🤔 I’m looking for help with ...
 DSA